A Guide to Exploring the Cenotes in and Around Tulum, Mexico

-The Yucatán Peninsula is known to have the world’s largest number of underwater sinkholes, or cenotes.
-Once revered as sacred by ancient Mayans, they now draw travelers and adventurers alike.
-Formed when limestone is gradually eroded over hundreds of years, cenotes are an excellent place to swim, snorkel or dive.
-Here is our guide to the most beautiful cenotes in and around the Mexican town of Tulum.
+The Yucatán Peninsula has the largest number of underwater sinkholes, or cenotes, in the world.
+Sacred to the ancient Maya, they’re formed when limestone is eroded over hundreds of years.
+Here’s our guide to the most beautiful cenotes in and around the Mexican town of Tulum.

 You can now book and travel with Culture Trip – swim in magical cenotes and along pristine, white-sand beaches on our small-group, nine-day tour of the Yucatán Peninsula, led by a local insider to ensure you dive straight into the deep end of Mexican culture.

 Just 3mi (5km) from central Tulum, the Gran Cenote has partially submerged tunnels connecting open-air sections.
 It’s a draw for divers, as it provides access to the second-largest cave system in the world.
 And with a sandy bottom and sunbathing decks, it’s also a favorite with swimmers and those looking to relax in the sun.
 Keep an eye out for bats and the occasional toucan.

 One of the most well-known cenotes in Mexico, Dos Ojos is a magnet for tourists.
 The name translates as “two eyes” and refers to the fact that the cenote is split in two – one half is clear and shallow, making it perfect for snorkeling, while the other is deeper and best for scuba divers.

 Ruins, Natural Feature